 Not all publishers offer ebooks to libraries for lending.
 Because ebook lending is still a relatively new service, publishers and libraries are still working together to determine the best model that allows library customers to checkout ebooks while protecting publishers’ profits.
 While more ebooks are being made available to libraries all the time, we still may not be able to offer some of the most popular titles.
 Read more about this issue…

-You may checkout up to four ebooks or e-audiobooks at a time for 7 or 14 days; you will choose when you checkout.
+You may checkout up to ten ebooks or e-audiobooks at a time for 7, 14 or 21 days; you will choose when you checkout.
 Some ebooks may be returned early.
 The ability to return an ebook early is dictated by the publisher.

 There are two ways to get books to your device: (1) by downloading to your computer and then transferring to your device via a USB cable, or (2) directly to your device via the OverDrive Media Console application.